Review Β· isinwheel

 What this bike is for

 The isinwheel U7 is the affordable, do-everything utility bike in the family lineup.
-It is not sold as a child-carrier the way the SISIGAD Family is, and it is not a two-up bench like the EUYBIKE — it is a step-through cargo cruiser with front and rear racks that you adapt to family duty: groceries and a backpack on the school run, gear for the weekend, or a rack-compatible child seat mounted on the rear deck.
-At roughly $400 it is the cheapest realistic way onto a fat-tire utility e-bike, and its 108-rating, 4.5-star Amazon base is the strongest social proof of our three picks.
+It is not sold as a child-carrier the way the SISIGAD Family is, and it is not a two-up bench like the EUYBIKE.
+It is a step-through cargo cruiser with front and rear racks that you adapt to family duty: groceries and a backpack on the school run, gear for the weekend, or a rack-compatible child seat mounted on the rear deck.
+At roughly $730 it is still the cheapest of our three family picks onto a fat-tire utility e-bike, and its 108-rating, 4.5-star Amazon base is the strongest social proof of our three picks.

 Power and ride feel